 The Tony Elumelu Foundation Entrepreneurship Programme has been an integral pillar of our successes as a business, so it is safe to say that all the support we have received from the Foundation has helped us to better grow in our sustainability efforts.
-More directly, I brainstormed and collaborated within the TEF Alumni network, to create the sustainable materials we use in our production.
+More network, to create the sustainable materials we use in our production.